-The LLC values its investments on the basis of last available bid prices or current market quotations provided by dealers or pricing services selected under the supervision of the Investment Manager.
-To determine the value of a particular investment, pricing services may use certain information with respect to market transactions in such investment or comparable investments, various relationships observed in the market between investments, quotations from dealers, and pricing metrics and calculated yield measures based on valuation methodologies commonly employed in the market for such investments.
+- The LLC values its investments and cash equivalents on the basis of last available bid prices or current market quotations provided by dealers or pricing services.
+To determine the value of a particular investment, pricing services may use certain information with respect to market transactions in such investment or comparable investments, various relationships observed in the market between investments, quotations from dealers, and pricing metrics and calculated yield measures based on valuation methodologies commonly employed in the market for such investments. - The fair value of the Senior Loan and the Deferred Purchase Price is determined based on the fair value of the underlying assets held by the LLC and the allocation of the LLC's net investment income or loss and realized gains or losses on investments, as reflected in the Senior Loan and the Deferred Purchase Price reconciliation presented in Note 3. - Because of the uncertainty inherent in determining the fair value of debt instruments that do not have a readily available fair value, the fair values of the Senior Loan and Deferred Purchase Price may differ from the values that may ultimately be realized and paid.